 From time to time we conduct surveys, competitions and promotions and may request information from you as part of these.
 Participation in these is entirely voluntary and you therefore have a choice whether or not to disclose any information which might be required.

 Right of access

 You may request details of personal information which we hold about you under the Data Protection Act 1998.
 A small fee may be payable.
-If you would like a copy of the information held on you please write to Golf Escapes at St Andrews House, Cinder Hill, Horsted Keynes, West Sussex, RH17 7BA, UK or email us at firstname.lastname@example.org.
+If you would like a copy of the information held on you please write to The Sport & Travel Group at St Andrews House, Cinder Hill, Horsted Keynes, West Sussex, RH17 7BA, UK or email us at firstname.lastname@example.org.

 We are registered with the Information Commissioner’s Office (ICO) under the registration reference ZA039112.